AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 ![](assets/s_ncs_user_email_del_img_upload.png)

 * You can upload images manually without waiting for the delivery analysis phase.
-To do this, click the **[!UICONTROL Upload images now]** link.
+To do this, click the **[!UICONTROL Upload the images straightaway...]** link.
 * You can specify another path for access to the images on the tracking server.
 To do this, enter it in the **[!UICONTROL Image URL]** field.
 This value overrides the value defined in the parameters of the installation wizard.

 When you open HTML content with included images in the delivery wizard, a message gives you the option of uploading the images immediately, according to the delivery parameters.